abcxyz/github-token-minter/README.md

 }
 ```

-OIDC tokens for GCP Service Accounts are also accepted.
+OIDC tokens for Google Cloud Service Accounts are also accepted.
 These tokens include fewer claims and can be distinguished by the issuer field `iss`, example below.
 Note that GitHub tokens include a `repository` claim, but Google tokens specify the repository using the audience claim `aud`.

 ```json
 {